 Please note that anonymous complaints will not normally be investigated.

-If you have made a complaint to us, the officer assigned to investigate your particular case will normally contact you within five working days.
+If you have made a complaint to us, the officer assigned to investigate your particular case will normally contact you within five working days to talk about what will happen and how we can help.
 Your name and address will not be disclosed during the investigation unless you give us your consent, but please be aware that the alleged perpetrator may be able to assume your identity anyway.